aSp3cTx/simple-port-scanner/README.md

 ### Thats all :DD

 # PS:
-The Program Is Printing Open Ports, That's Mean If The Target Has Not Any Open The Ports, U Will Not See Anything.
+The Program Is Printing Only Open Ports, That's Mean If The Target Has Not Any Open The Ports, U Will Not See Anything.